JohnathanOneal/CSC-125-03/README.md

 **Platform:** Kaggle Notebooks (free cloud-based platform - no software installation required)

 **Textbooks and Resources:** This course is designed to be completely free and accessible to all students.
 With the wealth of high-quality programming resources available online, we will use carefully selected free tutorials, documentation, and learning materials throughout the semester.
 All required readings and supplemental materials will be posted to the course site one week in advance, ensuring you have adequate time to access and review the content.
-No textbook purchases are required the goal is to eliminate any possible barriers while providing excellent educational resources.
+No textbook purchases are required—the goal is to eliminate any possible barriers while providing excellent educational resources.

-Students are **strongly** encouraged to do furthur exploration for addtional materials that are not AI.
-Insert phrase hear about how ai resources arent designed to teach and finding additnal matterias that are meant to isnturct and are somethign you are curious about is a veyr important skill
+Students are **strongly** encouraged to seek out additional learning materials beyond AI-generated content.
+While AI tools can be helpful for quick answers, they are not designed as structured teaching resources.
+Developing the ability to identify and engage with high-quality instructional materials, particularly those aligned with your specific interests and learning goals, is a crucial skill for lifelong learning in programming and technology.

 **Primary Resource Sources:**
 - LearnPython.org - Interactive programming tutorials and exercises
-- Python 101 (python101.pythonlibrary.org) - Comprehensive Python reference and examples
+- Python 101 (python101.pythonlibrary.org) - High Quality Python reference and examples
 - Full Stack Python (fullstackpython.com) - Professional applications and career context
 - Official Python documentation and community resources